Heating and cooling account for 56% of home energy use, according to the U.S. Department of Energy.

 Outside of a dramatic, expensive change like that, what are some cheaper/easier changes one can make?

-1. Use (& Program) a Digital Programmable Thermostat
+1. Use (& Program) a Smart Programmable Thermostat

 If you are setting your temperature and leaving it the same throughout the day, your money is literally floating away in to the atmosphere.
 You do not need the same temperature when you are away for work or sleeping, as you do during your waking home hours.

 And if you are periodically changing the temperature throughout the day and do it habitually multiple times every single day, you are of a stronger mind than I.

 Installing and programming my thermostat has saved me about 20% on my heating and cooling costs.
 According to Energy Star, installing and correctly using an Energy Star programmable digital thermostat can cut your heating and cooling costs by $180 per year.
-If you purchase a $60 device, you will earn yourself a return on investment of 300%+ in the first year, and then it’s pure savings for as long as it works.
+If you purchase a $200 device, you will earn yourself a return on investment towards the beginning of your 2nd year, and then it’s pure savings for as long as it works.

 Last fall, I covered how to program your thermostat effectively to achieve these gains in the winter.
 You’ll have to re-program it with the change from heat to AC.